 Dozens of speakers provided insight and encouragement.
-Policy makers from Russia, Germany, South Africa, Ireland and others countries met to compare notes.
+Policymakers from Russia, Germany, South Africa, Ireland, and other countries met to compare notes.
 Emer Farrel, an administrator for the Irish National Education Welfare Board, was surprised that home education is not permitted in all countries.

 “In Ireland home education is protected in the constitution.
 I was surprised to learn that some countries do not tolerate home education,” she said.

 Just as in previous historical social shifts, misconceptions are easily born.
 Today, home education is legal in most democratic countries, but not yet all.
 Home education needs to state to the world that its time has come as a valid form of basic education, among others.
 That is what the Global Home Education Conference 2012 intends to do.

 The right of parents to exercise control over and to have choices regarding the form of education their children receive is a fundamental and basic human right.
 This right is recognized by various international human rights documents, including the Universal Declaration on Human Rights, the European Convention for the Protection of Human Rights and Fundamental Freedoms, the United Nations International Covenant on Economic, Social and Cultural Rights, and the International Covenant on Civil and Political Rights.